cardiffmusicfest

 In 2019, Cardiff Council and Sound Diplomacy dubbed Cardiff “a music city,” Sound Diplomacy is a company that had already worked with cities Barcelona, Berlin, San Francisco and London to try and expand and protect their city’s music environment.
 They pledged to “work with the whole music sector in Cardiff and its stakeholders to form a music tourism strategy.
 The idea is to work with musicians, promoters and venues, through to planners and licensing authorities to look at the value music can bring.”
 Since then there was a report produced by Sound Diplomacy with 12 key recommendations, including a new “music board” which was formed.

 Since the formation of the board Cardiff Council said it would buy a derelict building next to Clwb Ifor Bach, helping protect the street’s music venues from potential unsuitable residential developments,.
-This was a welcome development and there have since been proposals, reported last year, that Clwb would shift from a 300 capacity venue to rooms with 500 and a 200 capacity at the venue.
+This was a welcome development and there have since been proposals, reported last year, that Clwb would shift from a main room capacity of 250 venue to rooms with 500 and a 200 capacity at the venue.
 Clwb started a fundraising drive that it says would culminate in a planning proposal being submitted in 2025, but there is yet to be an update on how far they have got in securing funding for the development, in the intervening year.

 Despite the fact we need more regular venues, there have been a few positive developments in recent years, The Moon managed to survive as an independent venue through fan funding of its patrons and its strong booking and intelligent tapping into the local music community.
 Tiny Rebel opened up a music room at the other end of Womanby street, Fuel rock club has survived against the odds.
 Unique spaces like Sustainable Studios and CULTVR have opened.